Kryha/sonar-scanner/README.md

-Light Sonar-Scanner image dor CI/CD purposes.
+Light Sonar-Scanner image with NodeJS for CI/CD purposes.